RicardoBMirville/R-Project---Austin-TX-Animal-Shelter-EDA/README.md

  I made this public because I always have so much to learn and would love guidance in any way.
 If you made it this far, thank you and hope that you find my findings a bit insightful.

- And if you plan to make contributions and edits, know that they are all welcome and hope to be at a level to do the same for others.
+ And if you plan to make contributions and edits, know that they are all welcome and that I hope to be at a level to do the same for others one day.
 Thank you!